raralabs/rara-bot-guide/README.md

     * `/out-month -m n false`-> All members absent by specific month, _false_ represent include weekends or not
     * `/out-month -me` -> Total leaves by current user in current month Note:- `-me` takes same values as by `-m`.

+   Eg:- `/out-month -m [4, 8] false` -> Members leave from month 4 till 8 and does not count weekends

 * `/out-year`:- Gets all member who are absent by year.
     * `/out-year` - > All members absent in current year